 Easy Readability Trick #2: Shorter Paragraphs

 Each paragraph should deal with just one idea that you explain in only a few sentences.
-In fact, the ideal length of a paragraph on a blog post is just 3 to 5 lines.
-Of course, you can have the odd one that is a bit longer, just don’t make them the norm.
+In fact, the ideal length of a paragraph on a blog post is just 3 to 5 lines max.

 5. Include Internal Links